 The next railway development took place in the late 1920s, with the opening of two major railways: one, the Benguela Railway, ran from the copper belt via the Belgian Congo (present day Democratic Republic of Congo) to Angola.
 The other ran west from Livingstone to Mulobezi, serving the timber extraction industry in the teak forests.

 A major new development took place in 1975 with the opening of the TAZARA line from Kapiri Mposhi in northern Zambia to Dar es Salaam in Tanzania.
 This prestigious 1850km railway was motivated in part by continued civil unrest in Angola and the Congo, which had resulted in the Benguela Railway being severed at the Zambian frontier.

 The main railway spine through the country today is the Zambia Railways line from Livingstone, via Lusaka, to Kitwe in the north, used by passenger and freight trains.
 At Kapiri Mposhi there is a junction with TAZARA that is used by freight trains but not passenger.
 TAZARA has its own passenger trains, but the passenger stations of the two railways at Kapiri Mposhi are separated by a distance of around 2km.
 Livingstone is also the junction with the Mulobezi line, and with the line from Zimbabwe via the Victoria Falls Bridge.

 In 2010, a new line opened between Chipata and Mchinji, Malawi.
-It is isolated from the rest of the Zambian network and operated by a separate company.
-However, in 2016 an new 389km line was authorised which will connect this railway with the national network at Serenje.
+Although at present isolated from the rest of the national network, the section within Zambia is operated by Zambia Railways.
+In 2016, a new 389km line was authorised to complete the connection with the national network at Serenje.